 How to start talking to your kids about race and cultural diversity

-These steps are designed to be a catalyst to begin creating space towards celebrating and respecting our differences, they are not meant to be an end-all solution.
+These steps are designed to be a catalyst to begin creating space for celebrating and respecting our differences, they are not meant to be an end-all solution.

-Change begins in your heart and then in your home it’s not just a passionate discourse on social media against racism.”
+Change doesn’t stop at a passionate discourse on social media against racism.”

 2. Start with your own heart.
 Now that you have a better grasp of what racism entails you may need to do a heart check.
 Maybe you have found yourself thinking stereotypically or making racial jokes even though you wouldn’t call yourself a racist person.
 Ask God to search your heart to confront any biases based on race you may be harboring whether it’s conscious or unknown.
-Consider if you carry any bitterness or hurt based on someone’s race and bring it to God.
+Consider if you carry any bitterness or hurt based on someone’s race or culture and bring it to God.
 Ask God for forgiveness and healing.
 Ask Him to help you start moving towards not only thinking but also behaving like each and every person is created in God’s image.
 The reality is we have blind spots and we need the Holy Spirit constantly helping us check out hearts, actions, and words as we engage with His children on a day-to-day basis especially when we are on social media.

 “When we begin to think of ourselves as better than another group or culture, we have placed ourselves as gods and idols.
 Only God is supreme.”
 Latasha Morrison

-3. Begin having the conversations.
+3. Begin having conversations.
 As mentioned in the research study above, our kids are not colorblind they do see the differences.
-So stop using excuses for not having these conversations.
+So stop using excuses for not having these conversations with your children.
 The research above debunked your excuse that you just don’t want them to notice there are any differences.
-They already have noticed them now they need us to guide them.
+Your kids have already noticed the differences so now they need you to guide them.

 Studies show that having your kids attend a diverse church or school doesn’t mean they are automatically making the correct assumptions about those races even if you repeatedly say, “Everyone is equal!”.
 Don’t just make blanket statements like that without discussing the terminology you’re using with your kids.

 What does “equal” mean exactly?
 What is the difference between equality an uniformity?
-How should this value “we are all made in God’s image” affect our actions?
+How should this belief that “we are all made in God’s image” affect our actions?
 We need to be intentional about these conversations instead of remaining silent or throwing around simplistic phrases because deeper conversations feel awkward.

-These conservations, like all conversations, can’t just happen once but they need to happen over and over again.
+These conservations, like all conversations, can’t just happen one time but they need to happen over and over again.
 They continue to evolve as your kids get older.

 I love bringing to our dinner table these discussions that get my children critically thinking about life events.
 I’ve been doing this with them since they were as little as 5 years old.
 Some life events are not age-appropriate so I paraphrase the circumstances in my own words instead of showing them a video or reading an article.

-I usually walk away shocked how on target their responses are in picking out between what is just and what is hateful.
-And when they are completely off, my job is to guide them.
+I usually walk away shocked at how on target little kids respond to racism and inequality situations.
+When they are completely off, it’s our job to guide them.
 I share below an image with more questions.

 4. Educate yourself.
 There are various resources out there: online, articles, books, and documentaries about POC (people of color) and by POC.
-Watch movies that discuss racial discrimination for POC.
-Some that we have enjoyed Hidden Figures, Ruby Bridges, Just Mercy, Harriet Tubman and others based on historical events.
+Watch movies that discuss racial discrimination against POC.
+Some that we have enjoyed Hidden Figures, Ruby Bridges, Just Mercy, Harriet Tubman, and others based on historical events.